marcosoft47/freenect-python/README.md

 lmao cry about it

-# RTFM
+## RTFM

-I tried my best to compile every (useful) technical detail in
+I tried my best to compile every (useful) technical detail in the docs folder.